MasterOfSalt/dots-and-boxes/README.md

 Installation
 ------------

-The example agent is designed for Python 3.6 and requires the [websockets](https://websockets.readthedocs.io) package.
+The example agent is designed for Python 3.6.
 Dependencies can be installed using pip:

     $ pip install -r requirements.txt